 President says Zaidi fighters never accepted conditions for halting government offensive.

-The conflict between the Houthi fighters, who belong to the Shia Zaidi sect, and government forces first broke out in 2004, but last month the fighting intensified as the group pushed to topple the government.
+The conflict between the Houthi fighters, who belong to the Shia Zaidi sect, and government forces first broke out in 2004, but fighting intensified last month as the group pushed to topple the government.

-Al Jazeera’s Hashem Ahelbarra, reporting from the al-Mazraq refugee camp, said that there was heavy fighting little more than 10 miles away from his position near the border with Saudi Arabia.
+Al Jazeera’s Hashem Ahelbarra, reporting from the al-Mazraq refugee camp, said that there was heavy fighting about 15km away from his position near the border with Saudi Arabia.

 Thousands of people have fled the fighting and aid groups have warned of a possible humanitarian crisis in the remote region.

 “They are asking the government and international aid agencies for more support – medical assistance, drinking water, tents and food,” Ahelbarra reported.